Cognitive testing & creating new methods

 q_rating = QuestionLinearScale(

-question_text="""On a scale from 0-10 rate the seriousness of the issue raised in this customer service ticket
+question_text = """Rate the seriousness of the issue raised in the following customer service ticket

 )